joenan/person-frontend-application/README.md

 ## Install the Front-end Application
 This Front-end Application can be installed using the command line with the code 'npm install'.
 The command will install all the dependencies used in this application.

+1. Install node.js applicaiton on your system

+2. Clone the app using the command  git clone https://github.com/joenan/person-frontend-application.git

+After installing and cloning the app, then navigate to the directory of the cloned app and run the commands below

+3. npm install -g @angular/cli

+4. npm install

+5. npm start

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.